cymcsg/UltimateAndroid/README.md

 ---

-#####UltimateAndroid framework contains many features like View Injection,ORM,Asynchronous Networking and Image Loader,User scenario testing,over 100 Ui effects etc.And there are also many useful features like WebViewUtils,DaoUtils,Https Utils, TripleDes Utils etc.The framework will be added  more feature in the future.
+#####UltimateAndroid is a rapid development framework for developing your apps.UltimateAndroid framework contains many features like View Injection,ORM,Asynchronous Networking and Image Loader,User scenario testing,over 100 Ui effects etc.And there are also many useful features like WebViewUtils,DaoUtils,Https Utils, TripleDes Utils etc.The framework will be added  more feature in the future.